eleanorbucke21/pp5/README.md

 - I want to be able to choose the sizes.
 - I want to be able to add it to my shopping bag.

-Profile Page

-- I want to be able to have my details saved.
-- I want to be able to update my details.
-- I want to be able to see past orders.

 Shopping Bag Page

 - I want to be able to see what's in my shopping bag.
 - I want to be able to update quantity in my shopping bag.
 - I want to be able to remove from my shopping bag.

+Checkout Page

+- I want to be able to see what's in my bag.
+- I want to be able to write in my delivery address.
+- I want to be able to write in my card details securely.

 Admin Page